 Dr. Thacker has been selected by Delaware Today as one of the best surgeons in Delaware among both pediatric surgeons and surgical oncologists, and has been listed for years in Best Doctors in America.
 Most of his research has centered on bone and soft tissue tumors, as well as pediatric hip disorders, limb length/growth abnormalities and skeletal dysplasias.
 He also completed a study on Morquio syndrome for publication in the Journal of Pediatric Orthopedics.

-Jennifer M. Ty, MD is a pediatric orthopedic surgeon at duPont Hospital for Children.
+Jennifer M. Ty, MD is a pediatric orthopedic surgeon at Nemours Children’s Hospital, Delaware.
 She attended Harvard University, where she graduated magna cum laude with highest honors in biology and anthropology.
 She went on to attend the UCLA David Geffen School of Medicine, where she developed her interest in orthopedic surgery and graduated in 2000.

 After medical school, Dr. Ty spent a research year at the National Institutes of Health.
 She subsequently attended the Harvard University Combined Orthopedic Surgery residency program and graduated in 2006.
 She completed her first orthopedic surgery fellowship in pediatric orthopedics at Boston Children’s Hospital and a fellowship in hand and microvascular surgery at the University of California, San Francisco.